Herringway/hwkode/hkode.md

 	* PSI Healing Ω - Heals all negative status effects, including death.
 * Slots (300AXP) - Spin the slots for something good!
 * Dragon Dance (500AXP) - Grant Haste, Attack+ and Defense+ to user.
+* Find Item (500AXP) - Look around for an item.
+This doesn't use a turn and can only be used once per round.

 ### P-Skills